hadi-github/Performance-Evaluation-and-Scalability-Analysis-of-FIWARE-ThingsBoard-and-EdgeX-Foundry/README.md

 ```

 Output will be a short list of services with HEALTHY / UNHEALTHY status.
 This is intentionally simple — it assumes services are published on localhost at the ports listed above and that the `/api/v3/ping` endpoint returns a JSON containing `apiVersion` when healthy.
 Adjust ports in the script if your compose uses different host ports or environment variables.

-Notes

-- This README is intentionally minimal; expand it with run examples, logs, or diagnostics as needed.